SynapeResearchSystemsCorp/Synapsers.MudBlazor.ThemeManager.Saver/README.md

 ## Getting Started

-1. Add the MudBlazor.ThemeManager.Saver package to your project
+1. Add the MudBlazor ThemeManager Saver package to your project
 2. Include the component in your layout
 3. Implement saving/loading functionality as shown in the examples above
 4. Customize the theme manager appearance using the provided CSS classes